WHAT ARE THE DIFFERENCES BETWEEN THE TWO NIGHTS?

 8:00pm – 10:30pm: Strolling Dinner and performances begin in The Grand Hall

 10:30pm – 11:30pm: Follow the procession as we rise up through the many levels of Theatre Bizarre

-10:40pm – 2:00am Entertainment begins in the Asylum with pockets of mystery abound.
-Desserts and coffee will be served in the Odditorium with DJs and Dancing.
+10:40pm – 2:00am: Entertainment begins in the Asylum and branches out throughout the halls and additional rooms, where pockets of mystery abound.
+Desserts and coffee will be served at the end of the night in the Odditorium with DJs and Dancing.

 Ticket only includes entry to the event.